Guide for residents

 Most street parties are for residents only and there is no outside ‘publicity’ (that would make it a public event).

 Most neighbours will normally join in as it is right outside their door – they will have to decide whether not to go, if only for a short time.
 Read this encouraging story by an East London resident about his experience of organising a street party.

 But allow for all tastes.
-Some, such as older people, can feel quite wary or vulnerable and so a little effort may be needed to encourage them, such as:
+Some can feel quite wary or vulnerable and so a little effort may be needed to encourage them, such as: